Brewers shore up infield by adding ex-Cards 2B Kolten Wong

-Wong and the Brewers finalized their $18 million, two-year contract on Friday, a deal that includes a 2022 club option.
+Wong and the Brewers finalized their $18 million, two-year contract on Friday.

-Milwaukee is making room for Wong in their infield by shifting Keston Hiura from second base to first base.
+Milwaukee is making room for Wong in its infield by shifting Keston Hiura from second base to first base.

 ”It took me a little bit to kind of get my head around the whole thing,” Wong said. ”Obviously being a Cardinal for as long as I’ve been, there’s a lot of memories, there’s a lot of good things I created there.
 But also seeing from across (the field) how the Brewers play, how they go about their business and the type of team this is, it just fits my mold really well.
 It’s a grinding team, a team that just goes out there and competes every single day.”